Buying a Condo

 Funding your Purchase

 If you are going to buy property then you will need to ensure that the money comes from abroad.
 You will need to show this proof to the Land Office when the property is being transferred.
-The proof that they will accept is a Foreign Exchange Transaction Certificate which is sent to you in Thailand for the exact amount of the property and it should normally also say that it is for the property that you are buying.
+The proof that they will accept is a Foreign Exchange Transaction Certificate.
+This which is sent to you in Thailand for the exact amount of the property and it should normally also say that it is for the property that you are buying.
 Rules do change and you should check with a property lawyer in Thailand for more information about this.

 Have you told the developer that the property will be in the name of a foreigner so that they can add it to the foreign quota for the development?
 As you might know that foreigners cannot own more than 49% of the units in a building.
 If you are buying offplan then you need to make this known to the developer.
 For a unit that has already been built you will need to ask about this quota again as it might become a problem.

 Buying any property in Thailand always needs a due diligence report as it is the least you can do to check and ensure that your investment is going to be worth its while.
 Has the developer completed and obtain all the needed permits.
-There was a problem a few years ago in Pattaya where questions had been raised about the validity of the Environmental Assessment.
+There was a problem a few years ago in Pattaya.
+This where questions had been raised about the validity of the Environmental Assessment.
 This after the property had already been built.
-This worked out well for the buyers as all the needed paperwork was complete but it could have ended differently if there was a problem as major changes needed to be done.
+This worked out well for the buyers as all the needed paperwork was complete.
+But it could have ended differently if there was a problem as major changes needed to be done.
 You also need to ensure that the property developer in Thailand has the needed capital to complete the project as Thailand has many incomplete property developments.

 These are all very important when looking at buying property in any country.
 Thailand is even more unique and why quality really matters is because of the high humidity.
-Rust may be a problem in your kitchen and bathroom so the quality of the faucets, sink and other materials become very important.
+Rust may be a problem in your kitchen and bathroom.
+So the quality of the faucets, sink and other materials become very important.
 This is Thailand not Kansas after all.